jch00oo/CAA-Data-Analysis-Project/README.md

 This project was created to not only understand the individuals who are subscribed, but also to identify highly-engaged content, grow the size of active subscribers, and sustain overall engagement with the alumni community.

-We took various approaches to understand the most active subscribers as well as the most "attractice" content, which we have outlined below through points 1-6.
+We took various approaches to understand the most active subscribers and the most "attractice" content, which we have outlined below through points, and make suggestions to improve the CAA newsletter.

 ----
 ## Engagement Among Clickers